ezbuy/wrapper/README.md

 # What is Wrapper ?

-Wrapper is a developer friendly toolkit, which will provide a set of wrapper to intergrate 3rd Open Source Project with ezbuy codebase easily and efficiently.
+Wrapper is a developer friendly toolkit, which will provide a set of wrapper to intergrate 3rd Open Source Project with ezbuy codebase easily and efficiently.

 # Goals